-A non-profit founded by the Stordalen Foundation, the Stockholm Resilience Centre and the Wellcome Trust “to catalyze a food system transformation” to feed a growing global population with healthy food.
-The three organizations intend to use their experience in health, science, policy, and sustainability to convene experts and decision makers toward this objective.
+A non-profit founded by the Stordalen Foundation, the Stockholm Resilience Centre and the Welcome Trust “to catalyze a food system transformation” to feed a growing global population with healthy food.
+The three organizations intend to use their experience in health, science, policy, and sustainability to convene experts and decision-makers toward this objective.
 Intends to stimulate interdisciplinary research on food issues, and to improve nutrition and food safety.
 Concerned with obesity and non-communicable diseases, climate change, and ecosystem degradation.
-Advisory Board of 30+ experts in the fields of food science and policy, nutrition, public health, environmental sustainability, veterinary sciences, and economics.
-Intends to establish consumers and private sector guidelines for healthy and sustainable diets.
-Encourages innovations along the food value chain to benefit public health and the environment, and provide policy makers with evidence to inform decision-making.
 Hosts the annual EAT Stockholm Food Forum, an interdisciplinary group of science, politics, business and civil society.
-Strategic advisors include Greg Drescher, Vice President Strategic Initiatives, The Culinary Institute of America.

 - Annual Report

-- A library of articles, blog, news coverage, talks, podcasts, and press releases
+- A library of articles, blog, news coverage, talks, and podcasts